UPPS 03.02.01 - Reserves, Carry-Forwards, and Over-Expenditures

 available reserves / budgeted expenditures and transfers

-Available reserves include those defined in Section 02.02 above, plus relevant unrestricted and uncommitted quasi-endowments.
-Reserves committed for major expenditures should be excluded from available reserves in the calculation of the available funds ratio.
+Available reserves include those defined in Section 03.02, plus relevant unrestricted and uncommitted quasi-endowments.
+Reserves committed for major expenditures should be excluded from available reserves in the calculation of the available funds’ ratio.

-According to published by the National Association of College and University Business Officers: “Available funds ratios between .2 and .5 indicate a good financial cushion to absorb shocks from revenue or expenditure fluctuations.”
-Texas State has targeted an available funds ratio of at least .2 for the Method of Finance fund group as well as all current unrestricted funds combined.
+According to Financial Self-Assessment, published by the National Association of College and University Business Officers: “Available funds ratios between .2 and .5 indicate a good financial cushion to absorb shocks from revenue or expenditure fluctuations.”
+Texas State has targeted an available funds ratio of at least .25 for the primary fund group, as well as all current unrestricted funds combined.

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.